 Confidentiality: All attendees of the QI meeting will sign a pledge of confidentiality which will also serve as a record of attendance.

 All members of the QI Committee and those who have been invited to attend by members of the committee have access to view or discuss case information.
-It is the obligation of the attendees to keep all information confidential and to protect it against unauthorized intrusion, corruption or damage.
+It is the obligation of the attendees to keep all information confidential and to protect it against unauthorized intrusion, corruption, or damage.

 Documentation

 Minutes: Minutes from the QI Committee meeting will be prepared by a designated recorder and will be reviewed and approved by the members of the committee.
-One permanent copy will be kept for the purposes of the record and maintained in secured QI files with CWH Trauma Services.
+One permanent copy will be kept for the purposes of the record and maintained by the North Central Regional EMS & Trauma office.

 ATTACHEMENT A